raj9011/AIDS-Semester-7/README.md

  CO5 : Recognize the importance of security in IIOT and solutions to mitigate security risks

-- IIoT Security Challenges and Solutions :- Introduction , Importance of Security for Industrial IoT , Conventional relationship with IIoT , Vulnerabilities , Privacy , Security Requirements , Threat Analysis , identity establishment , accesss control , message integrity .
-Non-repudiation and availability
+- IIoT Security Challenges and Solutions :- Introduction , Importance of Security for Industrial IoT , Conventional relationship with IIoT , Vulnerabilities , Security Requirements , Threat Analysis , accesss control , Non-repudiation and availability
-- Security model for IoT, Trust–Trust and Trust Models for the IoT, IoT security tomography and layered attacker model, Network security techniques Management aspects of cyber securit
+- Security model for IoT, Trust–Trust and Trust Models for the IoT, IoT security tomography and layered attacker model, Network security techniques Management aspects of cyber security

 CO6 : Categorize the various IIOT applications and use cases of IIoT implemented in various industries
 - Applications: - Smart Robotics, Smart Metering, Smart Irrigation, Smart Manufacturing (Lean manufacturing).

-- Use Cases: - Healthcare, Smart Office, Smart Logistics, IOT Innovations in Retail, Cyber Manufacturing Systems.
+Use Cases: - Healthcare, Smart Office, Smart Logistics, IOT Innovations in Retail, Cyber Manufacturing Systems.
 - Industry 4.0: - Introduction, Definition, Why Industry 4.0 and Why Now?
 Characteristics, Design Principles, Advantages and applications of Industry 4.0, Introduction to Industry 5.0 (Society 5.0)
 - Case Study :- Building Hybrid Edge Cloud IIoT Platform